charvolant/de-calixtinus/doc/GPX-TO-CAMINO.md

 Distances between the latitude/longitude points from the track need to be computed using the great-circle distance, the shortest point to point distance on the surface of the earth.

-Since the differences in lat/long between each point will be relatively small, the best approach is to use the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula).
+Since the differences in lat/long between each point will be relatively small, the most accurate approach is to use the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula).
 The following is a VBA function that performs the necessary calculation, taking lat/longs in degrees and returning a distance in metres: